rahulkumaran/Mining-Pool-Monitoring-Software/README.md

 `ccminer-x64 stratum+tcp://107.173.118.210:3032 -u (your wallet address) -p x `
 For example, `ccminer-x64 stratum+tcp://107.173.118.210:3032 -u znqubs78wbfGe9wgcv -p x`
 Now save the text file as a batch file(with the .cmd extension)<br/>
 4. Run the batch file from your computer to connect to the pool and start mining zencash!
 The payments will be paid out to your swing wallet .
-You should see that the shares should be getting validated.<br/>
+You are good to go if the shares are being validated.<br/>